aditya123473892/wagtail/Collections-pre-RFC.md

 ## Notes

+- As with the current implementation, granting 'add' permission also provides users with the ability to edit items that they added themselves.
-- Edit and delete permissions are not distinguished; if users can edit items, they can also delete them.
+- Likewise, edit and delete permissions are not distinguished; if users can edit items, they can also delete them.
 - While the option to _select_ items in the editor interface will be limited by permissions, the _use_ of an image or document in the page will not be validated when saving pages.